jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 # ANNUAL LEONA THOMPSON BOWL AWARD

-Carrying on a tradition started in 1974 by the Addison County Extension Homemakers Council, The Leona Thompson Bowl Award will be presented to the best all-around participant in the {{year}} Field Days Foods and Handicrafts Departments.
+Carrying on a tradition started in 1974 by the Addison County Extension Homemakers Council, The Leona Thompson Bowl Award will be presented to the best all-around participant in the {{config.year}} Field Days Foods and Handicrafts Departments.

 The pewter bowl trophy, displayed at Middlebury Sew-N-Vac in Middlebury, bears the names of proud winners of this coveted trophy honoring Leona Thompson, former Addison County Extension Service Agent.
 Previous winners are: